 How to break in

-• Start as a driver for an established company (Pet Express, Arete, etc.) for 6–12 months — learn dispatch, paperwork, customer handling
+- Start as a driver for an established company (Pet Express, Arete, and similar) for 6–12 months to learn dispatch, paperwork, and customer handling

-• Save for vehicle + insurance setup ($15K–$30K capital depending on whether you buy or convert)
+- Save for the vehicle and insurance setup ($15K–$30K of capital depending on whether you buy or convert)

-• Get USDA Class T + commercial insurance
+- Get USDA Class T registration and commercial insurance in place

-• Start on a marketplace platform to build a 5-star review base — bid low on first 10 jobs
+- Start on a marketplace platform to build a 5-star review base, bidding low on the first 10 jobs

-• Once you have 20+ reviews, start direct-marketing to repeat customers (military families, breeders, rescue orgs)
+- Once you have 20+ reviews, start direct-marketing to repeat customers such as military families, breeders, and rescue organizations

 Pet transport jobs FAQ